contourdesign/web-visualization-challenge/README.md

 ## resources

-- style.css: CSS stylesheet
+- "style.css": CSS stylesheet
-- csv_to_html.ipynb: Jupyter notebook file used to convert .csv to .html
+- "csv_to_html.ipynb": Jupyter notebook file used to convert .csv to .html
 - /Resources: Contains image files used as well as the raw data in .csv format